raspberrypilearning/gravity-simulator/en/step_4.md

 Create a second new variable; this time, name it `velocity`.

-A number of `Variable`{:class="block3variables"} blocks are now available to use.
+A number of `variable`{:class="block3variables"} blocks are now available to use.
 Your new variables will also appear on the Stage:

 ![Variables blocks menu with variables visible on the Stage.](images/new-variables.png)
 --- /task ---

 First, you are going to simulate gravity on Earth.
-When an object falls towards Earth it gets faster and faster.
-The force of gravity on Earth is -9.81 metres per second per second (meaning that for every second of free fall, an object's speed will increase by 9.81 metres per second).
+When an object falls towards Earth, it gets faster and faster.
+The force of gravity on Earth is –9.81 metres per second per second (meaning that for every second of free fall, an object's speed will increase by 9.81 metres per second).

 --- task ---